Russell Morris: 1969–1971: Solo career and "The Real Thing"

-Morris' debut solo single was a near seven-minute production extravaganza around a song called "The Real Thing", released in March 1969.
+Morris's debut solo single was a near seven-minute production extravaganza around a song called "The Real Thing", released in March 1969.
 "The Real Thing" was written by Johnny Young, produced by Molly Meldrum and engineered by John L Sayers.
 The backing track was performed by members of Melbourne soul band the Groop, which included Brian Cadd, Richard Wright (drums) and Don Mudie (bass) as well as Zoot guitarist Roger Hicks (who composed and performed the acoustic guitar hook) and backing vocalists Ronnie Charles (The Groop), the Chiffons (including Maureen Elkner) and Marcie and The Cookies' Sue Brady and Judy Condon.

 "The Real Thing" is one of the classic psychedelic singles of the 1960s.
 The release unsettled radio programmers, who had never been asked to play such a long Australian single before.
 A shortened version, which omitted the extended coda, was often played instead.
 At around six minutes and thirty seconds, it was the longest pop single recorded in Australia at that time (although the Beatles' "Hey Jude" at nearly seven minutes had appeared the year before).
 The single reached Australia's No. 1 spot in June 1969.
 It was also No. 1 in Chicago, Houston and New York City despite international distribution difficulties.
 It was the biggest selling Australian single of 1969.

 The song was followed by "Part Three into Paper Walls" released in July 1969.
 The track was co-written by Johnny Young and Morris and arranged by John Farrar.
 The single received extensive airplay making it a double number one recording, the first time an Australian artist had scored consecutive number ones with their first two singles.
 Many radio stations also began flipping the single over and playing the lush B-side ballad "The Girl That I Love", thereby lengthening the single's shelf life—and revealing to radio listeners another facet of Russell's singing talents.
 "Morris Mania" was in full swing, with a demanding schedule of live appearances and the continued support from Uptight and Go-Set.

 Morris travelled to the United Kingdom to help promote "The Real Thing", but the song did not perform well.
 He returned to Australia in December 1969 and performed a concert in Brisbane which was attended by 5,000 people, of which more than 100 were taken away by ambulance due to "advanced hysteria".
 Morris began recording new tracks with Howard Gable.
 He recorded English songwriter Raymond Froggatt's "Rachel" which peaked at No. 23 in May 1970.
 The song became a big hit in New Zealand, where it reached No. 1 in July 1970.
 "Mr America" followed, which was a riff-heavy, gospel-flavoured number with a soaring female choral backing.
 Coupled with the equally strong self-penned B-side, "Stand Together", the single returned Morris to the charts, hitting the national Top 10 in January 1971.
 "Mr America" also won Morris the TV Week's Music Awards accolade for Composer of the Year.